Forza Horizon 2: Expansions

-On 16 December 2014, Microsoft launched "Storm Island", an expansion pack for the Xbox One edition of the game.
+On 16 December 2014, Microsoft launched Storm Island, an expansion pack for the Xbox One edition of the game.
 Storm Island adds, along with the new setting and associated tracks, five new event types, an expansion of the game engine's weather system, five new vehicles and an additional barn-find car.
 On 25 February 2015, Microsoft announced Forza Horizon 2 Presents Fast & Furious, a standalone expansion to promote the release of Furious 7.
-It was released on 27 March 2015.
+It was released on 27 March 2015 for free until 10 April 2015.
 The expansion added music from Furious 7, composed by Brian Tyler, exclusively for the Showcase events.
-Actor Christopher "Ludacris" Bridges who played Tej in the Fast & Furious series was also featured in the game with his voiceover.
+Actor Chris "Ludacris" Bridges who played Tej in the Fast & Furious series was also featured in the game with his voiceover.
 In June 2015, Microsoft announced a new Porsche expansion pack for the game that was released on 9 June 2015.
 The expansion, which was authorized by Electronic Arts, the then-license-holder for Porsche vehicles in video games, adds ten vehicles, such as the 944, 911 GT3 RS, the Macan Turbo and the Cayman GTS.
 The expansion also adds new Bucket List items, new Rivals events and 15 new achievements based around the Porsche models.
+All the DLCs contents are only exclusive to the Xbox One edition of the game.

 Reception

 The Xbox One version of Forza Horizon 2 received highly positive reviews.
 It received an aggregated score of 86.25% on GameRankings based on 53 reviews and 86/100 on Metacritic based on 82 reviews.
 Writing for IGN, Luke Reilly said that the game had "comprehensively updated" the standards for open-world racing games and that it was "Test Drive Unlimited, PGR, Smuggler’s Run, and Forza Motorsport all crammed into a T-shirt cannon and fired into your face".
 Conversely, Polygon's Arthur Gies, while giving the game a positive review, said that the track design in Forza Horizon 2 "can't compete" with the licensed tracks used in Forza Motorsport 5.
 Jonathan Leack of CraveOnline called the game "racing paradise" and "a highly enjoyable destination for anyone willing to buckle up behind a wheel".
 Leack also compared the two separate versions of the game and discovered a number of differences.
 As an example, when players are given the option to choose their first car at the start of the game, the Xbox 360 version uses a graphic interface, while the Xbox One version lets the players choose the cars in-world.
 Calling the Xbox One version a "system-seller" and "a good time to invest in next-gen", Leack said that Sumo Digital "has done a fantastic job" with the Xbox 360 version and that it was "one of the best-looking racing games on the platform".

+During the 18th Annual D.I.C.E.
+Awards, the Academy of Interactive Arts & Sciences nominated Forza Horizon 2 for "Racing Game of the Year".